 - Close Settings and look for changes in the Store.

-Follow the instructions below to re-register the Windows Store with PowerShell:
+Follow the instructions below to re-register the Microsoft Store with PowerShell:

 - Right-click on the Start button and open PowerShell (Admin).